canonical/kafka-operator/docs/how-to/h-cluster-migration.md

 ## Pre-requisites

 - An existing Kafka cluster to migrate from
-- A bootstrapped Juju VM machine cloud running Charmed Kafka to migrate to
+- A bootstrapped Juju VM machine cloud running Charmed Apache Kafka to migrate to
-    - A tutorial on how to set-up a Charmed Kafka deployment can be found as part of the [Charmed Kafka Tutorial](/t/charmed-kafka-tutorial-overview/10571)
+    - A tutorial on how to set-up a Charmed Apache Kafka deployment can be found as part of the [Charmed Apache Kafka Tutorial](/t/charmed-kafka-tutorial-overview/10571)
     - The CLI tool `yq` - https://github.com/mikefarah/yq
     - `snap install yq --channel=v3/stable`

-## Getting Charmed Kafka cluster details and admin credentials
+## Getting Charmed Apache Kafka cluster details and admin credentials

 By design, the `kafka` charm will not expose any available connections until related to by a client.
 In this case, we deploy `data-integrator` charms and relating them to each `kafka` application, requesting `admin` level privileges: